Calvary Community Church

 Paul’s inward struggle also found its way in outward action.
 What was that outward action?
 By his writing ministry.
 He is writing them a letter.
 Maybe sometimes writing people notes and letters is more effective than face-to-face communication.
 I can take a letter or I can take something and print it to have it right there and look at it.
 Well, we have the Word of God.
 We can keep going back to look at it.

-That’s Paul’s concern.
-His concern is that I do have passion and compassion for you, and I struggle for you, and I write you these congregations a personal letter from my prison cell.
-For what reason?
-So that I can fill you with knowledge.
 So that I can warn you of the dangers all around you, which are common to all Christians, so that I can supply encouragement or admonitions to firm you up in your faith, so that you don’t wobble.
 This is so that you stand strong and know what you believe.
-So that you know what your base of your foundation is and what you’re building on.
-You know that.

 I’m going to have to stop it there, but I just want you to look at verse number two.
 The conflict has a divine objective, which I will pick up next time.
 Here is the divine objective.
-In other words, that the purpose of the struggle is to come alongside the believers at Colossae and at Laodicea and keep their hearts knit together.
-Notice what it says in Colossians 2:2,
+In other words, the purpose of the struggle is to come alongside the believers at Colossae and at Laodicea and keep their hearts knit together.

 That their hearts may be encouraged, having been knit together in love

-You may think that’s a bit odd, but I tell you what, as I finish this passage of Scripture and when I am done with it, you are going to find out that knowledge and love are out defense against false teaching.
+You may think that’s a bit odd, but I tell you what, as I finish this passage of Scripture and when I am done with it, you are going to find out that knowledge and love are our defense against false teaching.
 He’s not talking about individual knowledge and love.

-Let’s pray.
-Lord, this morning, I do thank You that the Word of God again exposes and reveals to us the truth that we’re able to stand in.
-Thank You, Lord Jesus, that You accomplish what we could never accomplish.
 We are in a conflict, but we have peace and victory in Christ Jesus our Lord.
 Lord, we want other people to have that too.
 We praise You, Lord.
 We ask You, Lord, to firm up our faith.
 Make us strong.
 Give us the ability to stand in the conflict knowing that there is a cost, but You’ve given us the strength to be able to stand up against that conflict and know that we have the victory in Christ Jesus.
-I pray this, this morning, in Your name, amen.